quentinrsl/traque/readme.md

 ALLOWED_TIME_BETWEEN_POSITION_UPDATE_IN_MINUTES is the maximum amount of time a user can wait before updating their position, after this period they will recieve a pennalty.

-Note : make sure PORT and NEXT_PUBLIC_SOCKET_PORT are the same
+Note : make sure PORT and NEXT_PUBLIC_SOCKET_PORT are the same Note 2 : you need to get a trusted certificate for this to work, you can use letsencrypt for that

 ### Running the project
 #### Front end